Market intelligence for international student recruitment from ICEF

 In addition, President Trump has “also determined to fully restrict and limit the entry of individuals using travel documents issued or endorsed by the Palestinian Authority (PA).”

-The new ban no longer contains an exemption for Afghans eligible for the Special Immigrant Visa as a result of their assistance in the US war effort in Afghanistan (2001 to 2021).
-Those Afghans put themselves in danger to help the US, and there are an estimated 260,000 of them who remain abroad waiting for entry to the US.
-Some are in third countries, but many remain in Taliban-ruled Afghanistan entry and thus face risks to their freedoms or lives.
+The new ban no longer contains an exemption for Afghans who assisted the US war effort in Afghanistan (2001 to 2021).
+Those Afghans put themselves in mortal danger to help the US, and there are an estimated 260,000 of them who remain abroad waiting for entry to the US.
+Some are in third countries, but many remain in Taliban-ruled Afghanistan and thus face risks to their freedoms or lives.

-Even Afghans who have made it to the US on a Special Immigrant Visa are fearful that they will be deported.
+Even Afghans who have made it to the US on a Special Immigrant Visa or who are otherwise there legally are fearful that they will be deported.

 The restricted entry list as of December 2025